 There are certain medical conditions, lifestyle choices, and dietary preferences that can increase your risk of developing a vaginal yeast infection.

-- Antibiotics – Antibiotics are great for treating bacterial infections; however, antibiotics also destroy the beneficial bacteria in the vagina.
+- Antibiotics—Antibiotics are excellent for treating bacterial infections; however, antibiotics can also destroy the beneficial bacteria in the vagina.
 When this occurs, yeast typically found in the vagina can proliferate and cause a yeast infection.

-- Diabetes – When you suffer from diabetes, your urine can contain too much sugar.
-The vagina can be impacted by this sugar.
-Sugar feeds yeast, causing a yeast overgrowth.
+- Diabetes—When you have diabetes, your urine can contain too much sugar, and this sugar can impact the vagina.
+Sugar feeds yeast, causing yeast overgrowth.

-- Lack of Sleep – You should seek to get between seven and nine hours of sleep each night.
+- Lack of Sleep—You should seek between seven and nine hours of sleep each night.
 During sleep, your body produces the hormones it needs for optimal health.
-Your immune system also increases during sleep and inflammation decreases.
+Your immune system also increases during sleep, and inflammation decreases.

-- Weak Immunity – If you have a weakened immune system, your risk for yeast infections increase.
+- Weak Immunity—If you have a weakened immune system, the risk of yeast infection increases.

 Symptoms of Vaginal Yeast Infections

-Vaginal yeast infections can cause a number of unpleasant symptoms.
-As the yeast begins to grow in the vaginal tract, the symptoms will begin to multiply.
-Let’s take a look at these symptoms and how you can relieve them.
+Vaginal yeast infections can cause several unpleasant symptoms.
+As the yeast begins to grow in the vaginal tract, the symptoms will start to multiply.
+Let’s look at these symptoms and how you can relieve them.

-- Vaginal Itching – The itching associated with a vaginal yeast infection can be severe.
+- Vaginal Itching—The itching associated with a vaginal yeast infection can be severe.
 Itching affects both the vulva and inside the vagina.
 There are several things you can do to help relieve your itching.
-A warm bath containing approximately a quarter cup of baking soda mixed into the water can help soothe irritated skin and relief your itching.
+A warm bath containing approximately a quarter cup of baking soda mixed into the water can help soothe irritated skin and reduce your itching.
 Studies have shown that the antifungal properties of baking soda can kill Candida cells.

-- Pain during Sex – Sex is not recommended when you have a yeast infection.
-Sex can further irritate vaginal tissues and push the infection deeper within the vagina.
+- Pain during Sex—It is recommended you abstain from sex if dealing with a yeast infection.
+Sex can further irritate vaginal tissues and push the infection more profoundly within the vagina.
 Furthermore, the yeast infection can spread to your sexual partner.

 Causes of Yeast Infections